 In line 79, “caveats” most nearly means

 Now, the answer, C), was correct in the most technical sense.
 Among the answer choices, “misgivings” obviously made the most logical sense when it was plugged into the passage, and it was perfectly consistent with the list of drawbacks the author provided in regard to a particular drug.

 But when I thought about it, something about the question kept nagging at me.

 “Caveats” are warnings, full stop; the word only has one definition.
-“Misgivings,” in contrast, are reservations are feelings of doubt, or reservations.
+“Misgivings,” in contrast, are feelings of doubt, or reservations.